 - Pain: Alcohol stings when in contact with an open wound.
 Pain-adverse men should either use witch hazel or rinse their wound with lukewarm soapy water.

 - Moisturizing: Alcohol will dry out your skin on contact.
 Common side effects of dry skin include tightness, flaking, ashiness, or a burning sensation.
 Some aftershave products may contain moisturizers to counteract the alcohol from drying your skin.

 - Scent: Many alcohol-based aftershaves are strongly scented.
 Some aftershaves are intended to be used in place of a cologne or body spray.
 For unscented aftershave, consider just applying denatured alcohol.

-- Skin Types: Alcohol-based aftershave should only be used on oily, combination, or normal skin types.
+- Skin Types: Alcohol-based aftershave should only be used on oily or normal skin types, or a combination of both.
 Men with dry or sensitive skin should avoid alcohol-based aftershave.

 - Acne: Men with oily or acne-prone skin may be lured to apply alcohol due to the short-term benefits; alcohol reduces shine and kills acne-causing bacteria.
-However, some articles have suggested that long-term use of alcohol on your skin may lead to dryness and irritation.
+However, some articles have suggested that long-term alcohol use on your skin may lead to dryness and irritation.

 - Frequency: Generally, alcohol-based aftershaves should be used sparingly.
 Long-term use may lead to dry skin and mild irritation.
 Consider using only a few times per week.

 - Intended Application: Alcohol should be used sparingly and is designed for face use only.
 Overapplication of a strongly-scented aftershave may cause headaches or nausea.

 5 Key Properties of Witch Hazel in Aftershave

 Here are a few important properties of witch hazel based aftershave: